gem-pasteur/macsyfinder/doc/functioning.rst

 3. The disambiguation step consists in splitting clusters that contains genes from different systems into sub-clusters that contain genes from a single system.
 Valid sub-clusters are then analysed like other clusters (step 2.).
 In the complex cases where genes from a same system are scattered into the cluster, then corresponding sub-clusters will not be further analysed for system detection.

-4. Valid clusters are used to fill system occurrences (:class:`txsscanlib.search_systems.SystemOccurence`).
+4. Valid clusters are used to fill system occurrences (:class:`macsypy.search_systems.SystemOccurence`).
 In this step, the **quorum** criteria for the system assessment are checked according to the system's definition.
 In the case a single locus fills a complete system occurrence, it is stored and reported in the output files (**"single-locus"** occurrence).
 Otherwise, if the cluster corresponds to a valid but incomplete system, it is stored for inclusion in a scattered system occurrence (**"multi-loci"** occurrence).

 5. When all clusters, "loner" genes and "multi_system" genes were scanned for inclusion in system occurrences, a decision is made for every system occurrence regarding the **quorum rules** defined for the corresponding system.